mujuni88/apollo-server-books/README.md

-# To-do list example server
+# Library of books example server

-This sample demonstrates a basic to-do list backend using Apollo Server.
-The React application in `todo-list-client` communicates with this server.
+This sample demonstrates a basic library backend using Apollo Server.
+The React application in `apollo-client-books` communicates with this server.

 ## Run locally